 The two 2 hour lectures will discuss part of the notes, some of which come with automatically generated videos.
 To fully benefit from the lectures, you should beforehand study the available notes and videos.
-The Wednesday lectures will also discuss guizzes and assignments as they are released.
+The Thursday lectures will also discuss guizzes and assignments as they are released.
 Lectures are designed to help you acquire good learning strategies, provide valuable insight, and improve your problem solving skills.
 Consultations are for individual contact, to help resolve more individual issues and get personal support for the homework, clarify concepts, get feedback, practice better.
 Online discussions are for exchanges, for being part of a community, where everyone seeks support and provides support to others on any matter than is of interest to other students.
-From week 1 to week 9 included, with week 6 excluded, programming quizzes will be released after the Wednesday lecture and your answers should be submitted by noon on Wednesday of the following week (except for quiz 5, released in week 5 and due in week 7); details on submission will be provided during lectures.
+From week 1 to week 9 included, with week 6 excluded, programming quizzes will be released after the Thursday lecture and your answers should be submitted by noon on Thursday of the following week (except for quiz 5, released in week 5 and due in week 7); details on submission will be provided during lectures.
 This will help you master the fundamental notions and techniques that will have been presented during lectures up to the previous week, keep up to date with the current material, and give you confidence that you are well on track.
 Assignments will allow you to turn theory into practice, transform passive knowledge into active knowledge, design solutions to problems, and experience the many ways of making mistakes and correcting them when translating an algorithmic solution to an implementation.
 There will be two assignments, due by Monday 10am of week 7 and week 11, respectively.
-There will be a final exam, run online at a date and of a duration that are still to be determined.
+The final exam will be prac exam, take place on campus, in CSE labs, requesting you to complete code stubs that will take advantage of the doctest module, with some tests being provided in the stubs.